-The following example demonstrates the process of creating a new, basic report (following the instructions described in the topic "Creating a Basic Report" on page 76) for Hot Folder transfers.
-In our example, we will generate a report that displays transfer activity for Hot Folders that have been set up within HST Server, Point\to\Point and Client.
+The following example demonstrates the process of creating a new, basic report (following the instructions described in the topic Creating a Basic Report on page 83) for Hot Folder transfers.
+In our example, we will generate a report that displays transfer activity for Hot Folders that have been set up within Aspera Enterprise (or Connect)

+Server, Point\to\Point and Client.
 The example report, once generated, will display Hot Folder transfer start time, end time and the number of files transferred.

-1. Go to the Manage Report Types page

-Select Reports from the Console menu, and then click the Manage Report Types button.
-On the Manage Report Types screen, click the New Basic button.

-2. Configure your basic report to display file- and transfer-level details, organized by Faspex Users

-On the Create New Report Type page (for basic reports), enter the following information:
+- 1. Go to the Manage Report Types page - Select Reports from the Console menu, and then click the Manage Report Types button.
+On the Manage Report Types screen, click the New Basic button. - 2.
+Configure your basic report to display file- and transfer-level details, organized by Faspex Users On the Create New Report Type page (for basic reports), enter the following information:

 Dashboard Activity Nodes Accounts Transfer Reports Notifications

+Reports

-Reports Create sic Repo ort Type
+Create New Ba sic Repo ort Type

-Name limit 7 5 characters
+Name limit 75 characters

 Descriptio n

-How would you like to organize this report?
+■ How w ould you like to o rganize thi s report?

+selec t •